-- 1. Royalties arising in a Contracting State and paid to a resident of the other Contracting State may be taxed in that other State. - 2.
-However, such royalties may also be taxed in the Contracting State in which they arise and according to the laws of that State, but if the beneficial owner of the royalties is a resident of the other Contracting State, the tax so charged shall not exceed: - 1) 5 per cent of the gross amount of the royalties within the meaning of subparagraph 1) of paragraph 3; - 2) 10 per cent of the gross amount of the royalties within the meaning of subparagraph 2) of paragraph 3.
+1. Royalties arising in a Contracting State and paid to a resident of the other Contracting State may be taxed in that other Contracting State.

+2. However, such royalties may also be taxed in the Contracting State in which they arise and according to the laws of that Contracting State, but if the recipient is the beneficial owner of the royalties, the tax so charged shall not exceed:

+- (a) 5 per cent of the gross amount of the royalties which are paid for the use of, or the right to use, industrial, commercial or scientific equipment; - (b) 8 per cent of the gross amount of the royalties in all other cases.